OpenWaterAnalytics/openwateranalytics.github.io/index.md

 - See the [Software Projects](https://github.com/OpenWaterAnalytics) related to scientific computing in water-related fields.
 - Check out the [Open Source EPANET Documentation](http://www.wateranalytics.org/EPANET/) and [Code Repository](https://github.com/OpenWaterAnalytics/EPANET) for the latest developments on this exciting project.
 - Check out the [Open Source SWMM Documentation](http://wateranalytics.org/Stormwater-Management-Model/) and [Code Repository](https://github.com/OpenWaterAnalytics/Stormwater-Management-Model) for the latest developments on this project.

+For EPANET-related contributions and conversation, these repositories will be of interest:

+- [EPANET 2.x](https://github.com/OpenWaterAnalytics/EPANET) repository for development of the 2.x line of code.
+- [epanet-dev](https://github.com/OpenWaterAnalytics/epanet-dev) An object-oriented implementation of the toolkit.
+- [next-net](https://github.com/OpenWaterAnalytics/next-net) A Deliberative Project for the Advancement of Water Systems Simulation.